martinring/thesis/src/5-Partitioning.md

 Note that the actual time units are irrelevant, but we assume that the time is deterministic and reproducible.^[
-  In the experiments summarized below, we use the number of elementary operations of the SMT solver *Z3* [@Moura2008Z3AE] as time unit (`rlimit` count), since this is deterministic and independent of architecture or memory.]
+  In the experiments summarised below, we use the number of elementary operations of the SMT solver *Z3* [@Moura2008Z3AE] as time unit (`rlimit` count), since this is deterministic and independent of architecture or memory.]